 Have senior managers spearhead the process

 To get started, a team of 12 to 15 senior people is typically selected to spearhead the process.
-For smaller organisations, the team can be as small as three senior people.
-Irrespective, the people chosen should ideally cut across functions and be recognised as good leaders in the company.
-For large organisations, the team is then broken into three smaller teams, each focused on one of the three leadership levels.
-Each person on the team is charged with interviewing people in one’s assigned level.
+For smaller organizations, the team can be as small as three senior people.
+Irrespective, the people chosen should ideally cut across functions and be recognized as good leaders in the company.
+For large organizations, the team is then broken into three smaller teams, each focused on one of the three leadership levels.
+Each person on the team is charged with interviewing people at one’s assigned level.
 The objective here is to identify the key acts and activities – both good and bad – that actually absorb managers’ time so the As-Is Leadership Canvas can be drawn.
 This uncovers how people experience current leadership.

 Understand the good and the bad of how people currently experience leadership

 The beauty of this step is that it begins to create a company-wide conversation on what actions actually absorb leaders’ time at each level and if these make sense given what needs to get accomplished.
 In this way at the same time that engagement is raised, leadership begins to be directly anchored in the organisation’s specific market reality and performance goals.
 If employees’ comments are vague about what actions absorb leaders’ time, they are probed until an appropriate level of specificity is realised so that leadership actions are put in clear terms.
 It is not uncommon to find that 20 percent to 40 percent of leaders’ time is clogged with bureaucratic tasks and low value acts and activities.
 It is also not uncommon to find that leaders are under-investing in 20 percent to 40 percent of the acts and activities that interviewees cited as important at their level.

 Stay focused on leaders’ key acts and activities